PoojaShah1113/Task_5_Descriptive_Stats/readme.md

 Which team has the best defensive efficiency (lowest ADJDE)?

+Observation:
-ChatGPT answered each of these correctly when provided with a sample of the dataset.
+ChatGPT answered these correctly when provided with an appropriate dataset sample.

+🚀 Key Learnings
+Prompt clarity significantly impacts LLM accuracy.

+Combining Python-based analytics with LLM reasoning enables fast insights and cross-verification.